 Serial number

-Simple geometric symbols in combination with numeric or alphanumeric codes
+(Panama – delete/ Canada, EU - retain)Simple geometric symbols in combination with numeric or alphanumeric codes

-Other (please specify, )
+(Panama, France) Model and calibre Other (please specify,(Canada), for example such as model and calibre)

-(d) Please describe the method(s) and criteria applied for marking, and which part(s) of the firearms have to be marked.
+(d) (Agreed) Please describe the method(s) and criteria applied for marking, and which part(s) of the firearms have to be marked.
 Please provide examples and pictures.

 (e) Please describe your experience, lessons learned and examples of implementation of this provision.

-Does your country’s legislation require the marking of each firearm at time of import (art.
+(Agreed) Does your country’s legislation require the marking of each firearm at time of import (art.
 8, para. (b))?

 Yes Yes, in part No

-(a) If the answer is no, please explain.
+(a) (Agreed: Move) If the answer is no, please explain.

 (b) If the answer is yes or yes, in part, please specify if the import markings applied in your country provide for the following information: